pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 ### Use Identity-aware Vector Search
 Ensure your AI backend integrates with your Single Sign-On (SSO) provider.
 When a user asks a question, the system should only retrieve data fragments that the user's specific credentials allow them to see, maintaining the "principle of least privilege."

-### Human-in-the-Loop Feedback
-Provide a "thumbs up/down" mechanism for AI-generated answers.
-Use this feedback to identify "knowledge gaps"—-areas where the AI consistently fails because the underlying internal data is either missing or confusing.

 ## Adjacent Capabilities

 The following capabilities will be valuable for you and your team to explore, as they are either: